Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

-APIs are supposed to be a product which is monetized directly and indirectly, and marketed and traded.
-All the rules of modern product management apply here.
-Which means another skill gap, because it’s a new domain and the old proven methods from the physical products do not apply here.
+APIs are supposed to be a product monetized directly and indirectly and marketed and traded.
+So all the rules of modern product management apply here.
+But unfortunately, this means another skill gap because it’s a new domain, and the old proven methods from the physical products do not apply here.

 Tokens, SSO, and multi factor authentication are the current standards which everybody expects.
 An API without the properly implemented authentication and authorization mechanisms has no chance on the market and should not be allowed to be used because of the security requirements.

 To make it even more difficult, there are different data protection and privacy policies globally (EU, USA, Asia, Africa, Middle East, NZAC etc.) which have to be followed and have a direct impact on API design, implementation and deployment.

 API marketplaces seem to be accessible places to promote your APIs.
 However, it is also easy to lose the benefit of being the first to introduce an idea, and very easy to be copied and duplicate by your competition.

 The growth hacker is the new role focused on how to get more customers to use your API and pay for it.
 The traditional product selling strategies no longer work for APIs.
 The way to sell efficiently is still in the experimental phase, and everybody’s learning how to do it.

 Monetization strategy for APIs